DeanSupertramp/pyTiePie/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Circuit sensitivity analysis respect to a capacity variation, simulating the use of an ADC for acquisition
+- [x] Circuit sensitivity analysis respect to a capacity variation, simulating the use of an ADC for acquisition
   - [x] Impedance measurement with R series
   - [x] Calculate the voltage difference measured for a given variation in capacitance
   - [x] Simulate the quantization of the ADC
-  - [ ] Apply lock-in
+  - [x] Apply lock-in
-  - [ ] Derive the phasors at the various frequencies and therefore dC at the various frequencies by comparing the estimated dC with the theoretical simulated one
+  - [x] Derive the phasors at the various frequencies and therefore dC at the various frequencies by comparing the estimated dC with the theoretical simulated one
 - [ ] Impedance measurement with Wheatstone bridge
   - [ ] Simulate both the reference capacitor on a healthy point and in the air
   - [ ] Repeat the analysis for the estimate of dC
+- [x] Data elaboration and manipulation
+  - [x] Signal filtering (Butterworth)
+  - [x] Lock-in
+  - [x] Model fitting
+  - [x] Extrapolation of the capacity value
+  - [x] Plotting
+- [ ] Methods of data acquisition
+  - [ ] Live
+  - [x] Offline (from data pre-saved)
+- [x] Generation of a map of capacity value from a generic UUT (Unit Under Test)
+- [x] CLI implementation
+  - [x] Parsing input
+  - [x] TiePie basic control (using libtiepie module and variables)
+- [ ] Implement data processing and capacity analysis in the cli

 See the [open issues](https://github.com/DeanSupertramp/pyTiePie/issues) for a full list of proposed features (and known issues).